Tensor product of filtered $A_\infty$-algebras: Another model for

 \section{Another model for $A\otimes_\infty B$}

-In this section, given two \Ai-algebras $A$ and $B$, we will use the homological perturbation lemma to construct an \Ai-algebra structure on the vector space $A\otimes B$ quasi-isomorphic to $A\otimes_\infty B$.
+Given two \Ai-algebras $A$ and $B$, we will use the homological perturbation lemma to construct an \Ai-algebra structure on the vector space $A\otimes B$ quasi-isomorphic to $A\otimes_\infty B$.

 We start by introducing some terminology and constructions relating to trees.
-Denote by $G_n$ the set of trees with $n$ leaves and $val(v)\geq 2$ for each internal vertex $v$.
-Given a vertex $v$ we will denote by $v(i)$ the i-th incident edge at $v$.
+Let $G_n$ denote the set of all trees with $n$ leaves such that $val(v)\geq 2$ for all $v\in V(T)$.
+Given a vertex $v$ we will denote by $v(i)$ the $i^{th}$ incident edge at $v$.

 For each pair $x,y \in V(T) \cup E(T)$ we say $x$ is under $y$ if the unique path $P_x$ in $T$ from $x$ to the root of $T$ contains $y$.
 Note that this defines a partial ordering.
 Suppose $x$ and $y$ are not comparable and denote by $w$ the first (furthest from the root) vertex that $P_x$ and $P_y$ have in common.
 Then $P_x$ and $P_y$ contain edges $w(i)$ and $w(j)$ respectively.
 We say that $x$ is to the left of $y$ if $i<j$.